delorum/simple-net/README.md

           case _ => ("+", a+b)
         }
         client.send(State("a" -> a, "b" -> b, "op" -> op))
-        client.waitNewEvent match {
+        client.waitNewEvent {
           case NewServerMessage(State(("result", server_answer:Float))) =>
             println("answer: "+answer+"; server answer: "+server_answer)
-          case _ =>
+          case _ =>  // here we match any other event like server disconnecting or reconnecting }
-        }
         Thread.sleep(5000)
       }
     }

-As in server, there is a `waitNewEvent` method which blocks until event is received and `newEvent` which returns immediately. `send` method is used to send data to server.
+As in server, there is a `waitNewEvent` method which blocks until event is received and `newEvent` and `fromNewEventOrDefault` which return immediately. `send` method is used to send data to server.
 These are client event types:

     case object ServerConnected extends NetworkEvent
     case object ServerDisconnected extends NetworkEvent
     case class NewServerMessage(data:State) extends NetworkEvent

 If client is failed to connect to a server or server is disconnected, client will try to reconnect in background.
 No additional user concerns are required.
+There is `isConnected:Boolean` method to check if client is currently connected.

 It was a brief overview.
 To learn more about the simple-net please check the source code or email me.